Large language model: History

-Since 2022, open-weight models have been gaining popularity, especially at first with BLOOM and LLaMA, though both have restrictions on usage and deployment.
-Mistral AI's models Mistral 7B and Mixtral 8x7b have a more permissive Apache License.
+Since 2022, open-source models (those with their source code and weights made publicly available) have been gaining popularity, especially at first with BLOOM and LLaMA, though both have restrictions on the field of use.
+Mistral AI's open-weight models Mistral 7B and Mixtral 8x7B have a more permissive Apache License.
 In January 2025, DeepSeek released DeepSeek R1, a 671-billion-parameter open-weight model that performs comparably to OpenAI o1 but at a much lower price per token for users.

-Since 2023, many LLMs have been trained to be multimodal, having the ability to also process or generate other types of data, such as images, audio, or 3D mesh.
-These LLMs are also called large multimodal models (LMMs), or multimodal large language models (MLLMs).
+Since 2023, many LLMs have been trained to be multimodal, having the ability to also process or generate other types of data, such as images, audio, or 3D meshes.

-As of 2024, the largest and most capable models are all based on the transformer architecture.
-Some recent implementations are based on other architectures, such as recurrent neural network variants and Mamba (a state space model).

-Open-weight LLMs have increasingly shaped the field since 2023, contributing to broader participation in AI development and greater transparency in model evaluation.
-Vake et al. (2025) demonstrated that community-driven contributions to open-weight models measurably improve their efficiency and performance, with user participation growing rapidly on collaborative platforms such as Hugging Face.
-Paris et al. (2025) further argued that openness in AI should extend beyond releasing model code or weights to encompass inclusiveness, accountability, and ethical responsibility in AI research and deployment.
-Collectively, these studies highlight that open-weight LLMs can accelerate innovation and enhance scientific reproducibility, while fostering a more transparent and participatory AI ecosystem.
+Open-weight LLMs have become more influential since 2023.
+Per Vake et al. (2025), community-driven contributions to open-weight models improve their efficiency and performance via collaborative platforms such as Hugging Face.

 Dataset preprocessing

 Tokenization

 As machine learning algorithms process numbers rather than text, the text must be converted to numbers.
-In the first step, a vocabulary is decided upon, then integer indices are arbitrarily but uniquely assigned to each vocabulary entry, and finally, an embedding is associated to the integer index.
+In the first step, a vocabulary is decided upon, then integer indices are arbitrarily but uniquely assigned to each vocabulary entry, and finally, an embedding is associated with the integer index.
 Algorithms include byte-pair encoding (BPE) and WordPiece.
 There are also special tokens serving as control characters, such as [MASK] for masked-out token (as used in BERT), and [UNK] ("unknown") for characters not appearing in the vocabulary.
 Also, some special symbols are used to denote special text formatting.
 For example, "Ġ" denotes a preceding whitespace in RoBERTa and GPT and "##" denotes continuation of a preceding word in BERT.